-These tricks and creative ideas do no prove to be fruitful with all babies, and some still refuse taking milk.
-In such cases, it becomes essential that calcium is added to baby’s food.
+These tricks and creative ideas do no prove to be fruitful with all babies, and some still refuse to take milk.
+In such cases, it becomes essential that calcium is added to the baby’s food.

 Dairy products, cheese, or homemade yogurt, can be added to your baby’s diet.
 Try to give him almond milk or coconut milk as well.

-Although orange juice contains calcium in high proportion, still, it is not good to give it in larger quantity; as it has a lot of sugar in it.
+Although orange juice contains calcium in high proportion, still, it is not good to give it in larger quantities, as it has a lot of sugar in it.
 Other foods like broccoli, kale, salmon, and calcium-enriched cereals can also be a good source of calcium.
-Also avoid giving Gatorade to the baby.
+Also, avoid giving Gatorade to the baby.